Gig Economy, Empowerment or Exploitation?

 We all know that the future of work is evolving and everyone has to adapt to the tide of change.
 The world of work is no longer just the usual long commute to and from your nine-to-five office work.
 It has empowered a lot of people with freedom and flexibility but also allowed unscrupulous employers to take advantage of poor gig workers out there working hard to provide for their families.

-The issue is that the major players in the gig economy are present themselves as tech companies but operates as a service provider.
+The issue is that the major players in the gig economy present themselves as tech companies but operate as service providers.
 There is an ambiguity to their business model where they govern their workers with uncertainty while algorithms take control of how much you earn and the work you get.
 Something has got to change.

 No comments: